 For the seventh week of “Goodnight with Dolly,” Dolly read “Violet the Pilot” by Steve Breen.

 For the eighth week of “Goodnight with Dolly,” she will read “I Am a Rainbow”!

 Ninth Week of ‘Goodnight with Dolly’

-The ninth week of “Goodnight with Dolly,” the star will read “Stand Tall Mary Lou Melon,” by Patty Lovell.
+For the ninth week of “Goodnight with Dolly,” the star read “Stand Tall, Mary Lou Melon,” by Patty Lovell.

 About ‘Goodnight with Dolly’

 “Goodnight with Dolly” was designed as a way for Dolly to ease kids’ fears and help them sleep at night.
 The program will run for 10 weeks and was described as “a welcomed distraction during a time of unrest.”
 Dolly said this program was something she’s been wanting to do for a while, and the timing seems perfect.
 Each of the books read on “Goodnight with Dolly” are from her Imagination Library and include popular titles like “The Little Engine that Could” and “Coat of Many Colors.”

 “Goodnight with Dolly” launched on April 2.
 Every Thursday at 7 p.m.
 EST, you can listen to Dolly read one of the stories from her Imagination Library.
 The program is available across the Imagination Library, Dolly Parton, World Choice Investments and Dollywood YouTube channels, as well as on the Imagination Library website.